-Join Gabriel Corbett for an in-depth discussion in this video Putting it all together, part of Learn Onshape: The Basics.
+Join Gabriel Corbett for an in-depth discussion in this video Putting it all together, part of Learning Onshape.

 - [Narrator] In this movie, we're going to be putting…everything together to create our final assembly,…which is the skateboard you see in front of you.…So to do that, let's go ahead and start…a brand new assembly, so over here, I'm gonna say,…"create assembly."…The first item I wanna bring in is the skateboard deck,…so I'm gonna go over to insert, click on insert,…and choose the parts.…Soon as it loads, let's go ahead and scroll…some of that up, or scroll down to go find the deck,…and there it is.…So click on that, load it in, and click on okay.…